Recruitment & Selection Timelines

 We also offer a variety of short and longer term temporary assignments in a variety of fantastic locations across Australia, the Antarctic and overseas.
 Our temporary assignments are professional development opportunities which allow you to expand your professional experience and broaden your specialist skills and knowledge.

-Successful applicants will need to be available to commence the Graduate Meteorology program in Melbourne in early January 2014.
+Successful applicants will need to be available to commence the Graduate Meteorology program in Melbourne January/February 2018.

 How to Apply